Sonu1525/SQL_Employee_Database/README.md

-# SQL_Employee_Database
+# SQL Practice - Employee Database

-Sample employee database schema with SQL queries to calculate average salary, employee counts, and filter high earners.
+This project contains a simple employee table schema and SQL queries for practice.